No power. No law & order. No safety net. The world as everyone knows it is over.

 Predators like Arlo, the brutal leader of a ruthless gang.
 Desperate to save his dying son, Arlo takes over the hospital and gives Laurel an impossible ultimatum: save his terminally ill boy… Or watch everyone she cares for die.

-Meanwhile, Laurel’s husband Bear continues his trek across Minnesota, alone save for his loyal dog, Jessamine.
-The last time he teamed up with a fellow survivor, he was betrayed and almost killed.
-Now he keeps to himself, as the remnants of society turn to violence and bloodshed in a savage fight for survival.
+Meanwhile, Laurel’s husband Bear continues his trek across Minnesota, alone save for an orphaned boy he found along the way, and Bear’s loyal dog, Jessamine.
+Teaming up with fellow survivors can come with betrayal and almost get you killed.
+Bear learned that the hard way, as the remnants of society turn to violence and bloodshed in a savage fight for survival.

-Bear can take care of himself—but it’s cold, and it’s getting colder.
-And if he wants to reach Laurel before winter hits, he’ll have to do the unthinkable.
+Bear can take care of himself—but it’s cold, and it’s getting colder, and he has both Trent and Jess to protect, which is hard to do when you’ve been wounded.
+If he wants to reach Laurel before winter hits, he’ll have to do the unthinkable.

 He’ll have to trust someone…